 The First Temptation: Turning Stones into Bread

-3 The tempter came and said to him, “If you are the Son of God, command these stones to become loaves of bread.”
-4 But he answered, “It is written, ‘Man shall not live by bread alone, but by every word that comes from the mouth of God.’”
+3 During that time the devil came and said to him, “If you are the Son of God, tell these stones to become loaves of bread.”
+4 But Jesus told him, “No!
+The Scriptures say, ‘People do not live by bread alone, but by every word that comes from the mouth of God.” – Matthew 4:3-4 (NLT)

-This temptation resonates with the struggles we all face when our physical desires and cravings threaten to override our spiritual commitments.
+This temptation speaks to our struggles.
+Our physical desires can threaten our spiritual commitments.

 The second temptation symbolizes testing God and seeking validation through sensational acts.